| Why You Need Title Insurance When you buy a home, you want to be certain that it is safely yours.

 or threats that might otherwise result in financial loss to you

+- including those hidden, unknown items.
 Your title insurance protection is a permanent assurance that your

 ownership and use will be defended promptly against claims at no